WARNING: This website contains facts and opinions some may find offensive...

 "Copper is the “Achilles Heel” of the human body and the ultimate anti-microbial mineral.
 All pathogens cave in the presence of copper.” – Morley Robbins

 Copper is the single most important nutrient in the body.
-Copper is needed by every cell and organ in the body. the body increases copper levels to help heal diseased tissues, explaining the associations that are not causations.
+Copper is needed by every cell and organ in the body.
+The body increases copper levels to help heal diseased tissues, explaining the associations that are not causations.
 This is why copper is the target for deprivation and depletion.
+Copper actually cures the conditions the medics say it causes.

 A deficiency of copper can have the following symptoms in human beings: